smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 | Access the list of editor shortcuts           | F1                              | F1                       |

 !!! tip
-    The query editor uses the Monaco Editor, which is also used in VSCode.
+    The query editor uses Monaco Editor, which is also used in VSCode.
 Most shortcuts are the same as those used in VSCode.
-Refer to the [link](https://en.docs.monaca.io/products_guide/monaca_ide/editor){:target="\_blank"} for the Monaco Editor's shortcut list.
+Please refer to the [link](https://en.docs.monaca.io/products_guide/monaca_ide/editor){:target="\_blank"} for a list of Monaco Editor's shortcuts.

 ### **Database Explorer**